 We worked with East Coast to promote trains over planes for business travel in Britain.
 Our On Track for Business report showed how Scottish businesses benefit financially by switching from air to rail on the Edinburgh to London route.
 It was as presented at a Parliamentary reception with MSPs and garnered significant political interest.

 In partnership with East Coast we published a website including a rail vs. air video animation.
 East Coast used evidence from our research in their marketing campaigns to increase passenger numbers.

 European Transport Safety Council

 The European Transport Safety Council is a Brussels-based independent NGO dedicated to reducing the numbers of deaths and injuries in transport in Europe.
 We’ve done several pieces of work for the Council, to create a professionally-designed and branded suite of documents for use in their day-to-day work.
-This included templates for presentations, reports and social media content.
-We’ve also created infographics to communicate the potential role of new technologies in environmental-friendly car driving.
+This has included templates for presentations, invitations, reports and social media content.
+We’ve also created infographics to communicate the potential for new technologies to reduce pollution from cars and improve road safety.

 So widespread is the work of Sustrans Scotland, that many people’s favourite memories of the country are thanks to its huge network of cycle paths, along with its advocacy for improved public transport.
 When they approached us to design their ambitious 3-year review, it marked the first time that such a publication had been commissioned by Sustrans Scotland.